apache/submarine/docs/design/architecture-and-requirements.md

 Initially, Submarine is built to solve problems of running deep learning jobs like Tensorflow/PyTorch on Apache Hadoop YARN, allows admin to monitor launched deep learning jobs, and manage generated models.

 It was part of YARN initially, code resides under `hadoop-yarn-applications`.
-Later, the community decided to move to a subject of Hadoop because we want to support other resource management platforms like K8s.
+Later, the community decided to convert it to be a subproject within Hadoop (Sibling project of YARN, HDFS, etc.) because we want to support other resource management platforms like K8s.
 And finally, we're reconsidering Submarine's charter and Hadoop community voted that it is the time to moved Submarine to a separate Apache TLP.

 ### Why Submarine?